aguevara22/RMHD-NN/README.md

 Feel free to open issues or PRs if you adapt the notebook to new RMHD scenarios or improve the training strategy.

+## Acknowledgements

+We thank Mark Goldstein and Richard Qiu for guidance in the implementation of the network and optimizers.

 ## References
 [1] Kharazmi, Zhang, Karniadakis (2020).
 Variational Physics-Informed Neural Networks. https://arxiv.org/abs/2001.04536